Skip to content

 In some cases, a party might wish to argue that a liquidated damages clause is unenforceable.

-As a general rule, a term agreed to between contracting parties in a business relationship will be enforceable.
+Generally, a term agreed upon between contracting parties in a business relationship is enforceable.
 A court will assume that a term is enforceable provided that the parties entered it freely.
 However, a liquidated damages clause will not be enforceable if a court determines that it amounts to a penalty.

 Penalty Clauses

-The law describes a penalty clause as a term that intends to deter the other party from breaching the agreement.
+The law describes a penalty clause as a term that intends to deter the other party from breaching the agreement, where the amount is exorbitant or unconscionable in the context of the arrangement.
 Generally, the law will not recognise penalty clauses.
-We define penalty clauses as any term that imposes a disproportionate obligation on the party in breach.

-This means that if your liquidated damages clause disproportionately punishes the contract-breaker, it may not be valid.
-Therefore, if you are considering including a liquidated damages provision within your agreement, ensure that you have a genuine pre-estimate of loss in the event of a breach.
+This means that if your liquidated damages clause disproportionately punishes the party that breaches the contract, it may not be valid.
+Therefore, if you are considering including a liquidated damages provision within your agreement, ensure that you can justify the liquidated damages amount as a genuine pre-estimate of loss in the event of a breach by the other party.
 If your clause is not a genuine estimate of the loss that you might suffer, it might be unenforceable altogether.

-As an example, a clause that imposes a blanket ban of £2m for any delay whatsoever is likely to be a penalty clause.
-This is because it does not seek to apportion costs based on the cause of the breach.
+For example, a clause that imposes a blanket ban of £2m for any delay whatsoever is likely to be considered a penalty clause.
+This is because it does not allocate costs based on the cause of the breach.

 What if My Clause is a Penalty?

-If your counterparty is in breach of the contract and it has a clause the counterparty believes is a penalty clause, the party will not pay.
-You will have to go to court and ask it to determine if the clause is a legitimate liquidated damages clause.
-If the court rules it is a penalty clause, the clause will be ineffective.
-The court will then assess damages along with general principles of recovery.
+If your counterparty is in breach of the contract and you are seeking to enforce a liquidated damages clause that the counterparty believes is a penalty clause, the party may challenge the payment of this amount.
+If the court rules that the clause is a penalty clause, it will be ineffective and unenforceable.
+However, you may be able to claim damages along with the general principles of recovery.

 Although it may not be difficult to prove loss, taking your case to court is always a time-consuming and expensive procedure.
-Therefore, if you are concerned that your clause might be unenforceable, it is a good idea to make a contract variation to reflect the likely loss you might suffer if the specified term is breached.
+It is a good idea to make a contract variation to reflect the likely loss you might suffer if the specified term is breached.
+It is also advisable to periodically review your liquidated damages clauses to ensure they remain proportionate and reflective of potential losses, particularly in long-term contracts.

 Key Takeaways

-You may come across liquidated damages clauses as a business operating in the construction industry and under English law.
-A liquidated damages clause requires the party in breach to pay a certain amount of money to the innocent party, usually for failure to complete a construction project by the completion date.
+You may come across liquidated damages clauses as a business operating in the construction industry.
+A liquidated damages clause requires the party in breach to pay a specified amount of money to the innocent party, typically for failing to complete a construction project by the practical completion date.

 Liquidated damages clauses may be unenforceable if they amount to a penalty.
-As a result, you should ensure that your liquidated damages provisions are genuine pre-estimate for the likely loss you would suffer from a breach.
-If your clause is unenforceable, you will still have general damages available, though you will need to take your case to court to have general damages awarded and enforced.
+As a result, you should ensure that your liquidated damages provisions are a genuine pre-estimate of the likely loss you would suffer from a breach.
+If your clause is unenforceable, you may still be able to claim for general damages, though you will need to take your case to court to have general damages awarded and enforced.

 Frequently Asked Questions